QJMLucas/vbaCodeRepo/README.md

 # vbaCodeRepo

-This repository is for VBC code backup.
+This repository is for VBA code backup.